-- Software Requirements for weather station.
+- Software Requirements for a weather station.

-- Hardware Requirements for weather station.
+- Hardware Requirements for the weather station.

 - Circuit Wiring of weather station

-- LabVIEW VI for weather station
+- LabVIEW VI for a weather station

-Software Requirement for weather station:
+Software Requirement for Weather Station:

 - Arduino IDE